dyldonahue/dyldonahue/README.md

 This repo contains all of this iteration's source code, buiilt in C for STM controllers

 🟦 https://github.com/Northeastern-Electric-Racing/Embedded-Base
-This contains a bunch of driver-leveel code used in Shepherd BMS and other applications
+This contains a bunch of driver-level & interface code used in Shepherd BMS and other applications

 🟦 https://github.com/dyldonahue/ArcadeGame
 This is a project im working on as I learn Rust - it's a retro-style 2D game built with ggez